SergeWilfried/dunia-protocol-core/docs/protocol/protocol-controlled-value/ethuniswappcvcontroller.md

 function forceReweight() external;
 ```

 Forces a reweight execution.
-No FEI incentive for doing this.
+No COWRIE incentive for doing this.
 Fails if the Uniswap spot price is already at or above the peg.

 ## Governor-Only⚖️ State-Changing Functions